 AMNS test event (Appendix D).
 Observers visually surveyed 1,768 km (955 nmi) of systematic (on-effort) trackline and 2,390 km (1,291 nmi) of total trackline (including the systematic transects, cross-legs between transects, and circling for focal follows or species identification) during 4 days for approximately 12 hours of total survey effort (combined on- and off-effort).
 Four cetacean sightings were recorded, including two sightings of bottlenose dolphins and two sightings of Atlantic spotted dolphins.
-Cetacean sightings, including 19 sightings of loggerhead turtles and 6 sightings of unidentified hard shell turtles.
-Sea turtle sightings included observations during that were collected during two sightings, including one focal follow with Atlantic spotted dolphins and one focal follow with bottlenose dolphins.
+Cetacean sightings included observations during the AMNS test event.
+There were 25 sea turtle sightings, including 19 sightings of loggerhead turtles and 6 sightings of unidentified hard shell turtles.
+Sea turtle sightings included observations during and after the AMNS test event.
+Focal-follow behavioral data were collected during two sightings, including one focal follow with Atlantic spotted dolphins and one focal follow with bottlenose dolphins.